 Offered to undergraduate students with significant financial need.
 Eligibility and annual amounts are determined by Congress and can change from year to year.

 Offered to undergraduate students with the greatest financial need; helps to supplement the Pell Grant.

 Federal TEACH Grant

-Through the The Higher Educational Aids Board (HEAB), Wisconsin residents may also be eligible for:
+Through The Higher Educational Aids Board (HEAB), Wisconsin residents may also be eligible for:

 Provides assistance to undergraduate, Wisconsin residents enrolled at least half-time at colleges or universities based in Wisconsin.
-Awards are based on financial need and eligibility cannot exceed ten semesters..
-The maximum award amount is established annually by HEAB.
+Grant amounts are based on financial need and eligibility cannot exceed ten semesters..
+The maximum amount is established annually by HEAB.